open-mmlab/mmpretrain/docs/en/migration.md

 Changes in **`workflow`**: `workflow` related functionalities are removed.

 New field **`visualizer`**: The visualizer is a new design in OpenMMLab 2.0 architecture.
-We use a visualizer instance in the runner to handle results & log visualization and save to different backends.
+The runner uses an instance of the visualizer to handle result and log visualization, as well as to save to different backends.
-See the {external+mmengine:doc}`MMEngine tutorial <advanced_tutorials/visualization>` for more details.
+For more information, please refer to the {external+mmengine:doc}`MMEngine tutorial <advanced_tutorials/visualization>`.

 ```python
 visualizer = dict(